Photographer Interview

 That’s an even harder question!!
 The reason it is so hard is because as I said my ultimate goal is capturing beauty and beauty is so subjective.
 The fascination of people photography derives from the infinite variety of the human face and body.
 So the first and overriding characteristic I look for is ‘do I think you are beautiful’.

-So in general terms my ideal model is your typical editorial fashion model – very tall, very thin, long legs and a strikingly beautiful
+So in general terms my ideal model is your typical editorial fashion model – very tall, very thin, long legs and a strikingly beautiful face.

 But I do shoot models of all shapes and sizes – I just need something to fixate on.
 It might be your eyes, your mouth, your hair, your legs..... just something that I can see that knocks me off my feet.